Fast Intra-kernel Isolation and Security with IskiOS: Background

 First, PKU provides more flexibility in address space layout.
-To improve performance, solutions using SFI~\cite{SFI:SOSP93} often place pages within the same protection domain contiguously within the virtual address space~\cite{KCoFI:Oakland14,kRX:TOPS19,Datashield:ASIACCS17,Apparition:UsenixSec18}.
+To improve performance, solutions using SFI~\cite{SFI:SOSP93} often place pages of the same protection domain in contiguous virtual addresses~\cite{KCoFI:Oakland14, kRX:TOPS19, Datashield:ASIACCS17, Apparition:UsenixSec18}.
 This approach requires significant engineering effort (for memory allocators in particular~\cite{kRX:TOPS19}) and reduces the entropy of code-layout randomization schemes.
 By contrast, protection keys permit pages in different domains to be located anywhere within the virtual address space with no performance or entropy loss.

-Second, PKU supports more protection domains (sixteen in particular~\cite{IntelArchManual20}) at no additional cost.
-Keeping SFI overhead low as the number of distinct domains increases is challenging.
-For example, bounds checking via bit-masking operations~\cite{KCoFI:Oakland14} becomes more complex as the number of protection domains increases.
-As another example, Intel~MPX~\cite{IntelArchManual20} only provides four bounds registers; solutions must swap bounds information into/out of these registers when there are more than four protection domains.
-In contrast, with PKU, enabling/disabling access to all sixteen domains incurs the same overhead as one domain (the cost of a single \texttt{wrpkru} instruction).
+Second, PKU easily supports up to 16 protection domains~\cite{IntelArchManual21}.
+By contrast, the complexity of bit-masking bounds checks increases with the number of protection domains~\cite{KCoFI:Oakland14}, and Intel~MPX~\cite{IntelArchManual21} (which is now deprecated~\cite{MPXDeprecated}) provides only four bounds registers.
+With PKU, a single \texttt{wrpkru} instruction can change the access rights of an arbitrary subset of the 16 protection domains.